-Home & Community Care programs provide funding for services which support older people, people with disabilities and their carers.
+Home and Community Care programs provide funding for services which support older people, people with disabilities and their carers.

 This service is available to Aboriginal people 50 years of age and over with moderate disabilities; and also younger people with moderate disabilities and their unpaid carer.